niklasamslgruber/RedCASTLE/README.md

 Change or append new properties based on existing properties.

-Add a car_price property based on a given mapping of car_modell names and prices.
+Add a car_price property based on a given mapping of car_model names and prices.
 ```json
 {
     "changeStringEqual": {